Optimization of Tree Ensembles

-At the other extreme, the highest maximum proximity observed is for data set 4, for which the maximum proximity is 0.71 -- in other words, the training set point closest to the solution is classified identically to the solution for 71 out of 100 trees.

-The reason it is important to consider proximity is because, in the application at hand, the random forest model is being used to identify promising \emph{new} molecules to test.
-As such, the proximity measure can be viewed as a measure of novelty: a solution whose maximum proximity is 1 or close to 1 is a solution that is similar to one the molecules that already exist, whereas a proximity of zero or close to zero is a solution that is different from the extant molecules.
-Note that in Table~\ref{table:merck_proximity}, all solutions have a maximum proximity strictly lower than 1, indicating that all fifteen solutions are different from all of the molecules of their respective training data sets.
+Most importantly, all solutions have a $\pi_{\max}$ strictly lower than 1, indicating that all fifteen solutions are in fact different from all of the molecules of their respective training data sets.

-Motivated by the preceding discussion on proximity, we now present our second set of experiments.
-In this set of experiments, we solve problem~\eqref{prob:TEOMIO} but with an added constraint on the maximum proximity of the solution to the training points.
-Such a constraint is defined as follows.
-Let $\Xb^{(1)}, \dots, \Xb^{(M)}$ be the set of observations in the training data, and define for each observation $m$ the vector $\yb^{(m)} \in \mathbb{R}^{ \sum_{t=1}^T | \leaves(t)|}$ as
+We now turn our attention to solving \problemeqref{prob:TEOMIO} with an added constraint on the maximum proximity of the solution to the training points.
+Such a constraint is defined as follows: let $\Xb^{(1)}, \dots, \Xb^{(M)}$ be the set of observations in the training data, and define for each observation $m$ the vector $\yb^{(m)} \in \mathbb{R}^{ \sum_{t=1}^T | \leaves(t)|}$ as